 |Weight||56.5 kg||51.6 kg|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Ethiopia, 4.4% of all over 15-year-olds are still smokers.
+In Ethiopia, 5.2% of all over 15-year-olds are still smokers.

 Medical suppliesMedical care provided by doctors and hospitals in Ethiopia is below average compared to the world population.
 The country provides 0.3 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 11,200 physicians in Ethiopia, there are about 0.10 doctors per 1000 inhabitants.
+With about 11,500 physicians in Ethiopia, there are about 0.10 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 18 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+According to current information, about 17 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.

 Supply with drinking water

-Only around 11 percent of the population has access to an immediately available running water supply.
-At least via springs and wells within a maximum distance of 30 minutes or supplied water, 41% of the population is supplied with largely clean drinking water.
-In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
-Within the European Union, this share is 97%.
+Only around 13 percent of the population has access to an immediately available running water supply.
+At least via springs and wells within a maximum distance of 30 minutes or supplied water, 50% of the population is supplied with largely clean drinking water.
+In a global comparison, only about 74% of the population has direct access to tested and always available drinking water.
+Within the European Union, this share is 98%.
 Only in a few countries does the proportion fall below 10%.